akpw/VisualBinaryTrees/README.md

 ## Features
-* Easy visualization of arbitrary Binary Trees
+* Effortless visualization of arbitrary Binary Trees, along with their (pluggable) traversals
 * Works with trees implemented both as reference types and as Swift enums
 * Multiple visual tree layouts, support for layouts customization
 * A standalone playground, ready to run in Xcode and in [Swift Playgrounds for iPad](https://www.apple.com/swift/playgrounds/)